philpearl/tt_goji_middleware/README.md

 - Ensure there's a redis connection in c.Env["redis"].
 Connections come from a pool and are not opened until used.
 - A Redis based rate limiter that issues a single command to Redis per request.
 - A Redis based session store for the base session middleware

+## Contributing

+Pull requests are more than welcome!